-Golden paintbrush prairie flower is no longer threatened
+Golden paintbrush prairie flower proposed as no longer threatened

 The perennial flower, native to prairie lands in the Pacific Northwest, became elusive in areas it once blanketed and was listed as threatened in 1997 by the U.S. Fish and Wildlife Service.

-Twenty-four years later, the agency has proposed it be taken off the Endangered Species Act.
+Twenty-four years later, the agency has proposed it be taken off the Endangered Species Act — which lists both threatened and endangered species.

 Less than 1% of prairie land still exists in Oregon and 10% in Washington.
 But conservation efforts multiplied the less than 20,000 remaining plants to more than 500,000 throughout Western Washington, southwestern British Columbia, in Canada, and the Willamette Valley in Oregon, according to a news release.

-Note: Correction: An initial version of this story inaccurately stated the flower’s classification.
-The Golden paintbrush was listed as threatened, not endangered.